thevurv/Autorun-ng/README.md

 **⚠️ Since Autorun-ng is based around a main program instead of the injected library, files are stored relative to the executable.**

-_This is just the planned file structure.
-Nothing is implemented yet._

 ```lua
 ./
 ├── autorun